 - Bald of Awesome: Francis.
 And Santiago.
 And Lovering.
 Actually, Deal's the only one with hair by this point, and as of now she's out of the band.

 - The Band Minus the Face: Kim Deal officially left the band in 2013, to concentrate on The Breeders' anniversary tour for Last Splash.
-Notably, this time it was done with much less acrimony, with Lovering mentioning in an interview that the position is always open for her to return, and the band remained officially composed of Francis, Lovering and Santiago, with Kim Shattuck (of The Muffs) being only a touring bassist instead of an official member.
+Notably, this time it was done with much less acrimony, with Lovering mentioning in an interview that the position is always open for her to return, and the band remained officially composed of Francis, Lovering and Santiago, with Kim Shattuck (of The Muffs) being only a touring bassist instead of an official member, with Paz Lenchantin has taken her place.
+Shattuck died in 2019 of complications of ALS.

 - Bigger Is Better in Bed: "Gigantic".